 Metadata and resource forks

 Avoid syncing files that use metadata (or resource forks), including Mac aliases or Windows shortcuts.
 These types of files typically only work on the operating systems they were created on.

-Dropbox will follow Windows junction points (Windows Vista or later) and sync the files or folders they link to.
+Dropbox will follow Windows junction points and sync the files or folders they link to.
 However, any changes to those files or folders made from the Windows operating system will not sync again until the Dropbox desktop app is restarted.
 To get around this, move the original folder to your Dropbox and add a junction point from its previous location to link to its new location in the Dropbox folder.